-Many people ask, what is STCW 95, what is STCW 2010? even those who have the training often don’t know the meaning!
-The term STCW is from the international convention on:
+Many people ask, what is STCW 95, how is this different to STCW 2010?
+Even those who hold the certification often don’t know the definition.
+The term STCW stems from the international convention on:

 Standards of Training, Certification and Watchkeeping for Seafarers (STCW) 1978

 STCW is an international standard set of training courses for seafarers decided in 1978 during a meeting at the International Maritime Organisation.
 This was brought into action in 1984, amended in 1995, and again in 2010 in Manilla, hence the terms the Manailla ammendmants.
 These 2010 ammendments were decided in 2012 and came into force January 2017.

 Before the STCW convention, training standards were set by the individual countries and, with the inevitable local variations in content and standards, it caused some problems within the international maritime industry.

 You may hear people talking about getting their ‘STCW 95’ , ‘STCW’ 2010, or STCW 10!
 Dont worry, they are all exactly the same course:

 The official name for this course is simply

 There are no requirements to quote the ammendment year.

 You have to complete an update course every 5 years.
 The 2010 amendments were mostly relating to the requirements for an update course which have been enrofced since 2017.

 Generally speaking, if you want to work internationally in the maritime industry you will need, STCW Basic Safety Training.